Line Availability

 Download button: Download all events for the selected time period to a CSV file - see separate section above

-Horizontal axis: Adjusts according to the selected time period to show "hours" in day view and "days" in week and month views; redraws if the time zone is changed at the top right of the Details page
+Horizontal axis: Adjusts according to the selected time period to show "hours" in day view and "days" in week and month views; redraws if the time zone is changed at the top right of the Details page.
+See Zoom options for methods to zoom in on the data.

 From week or month view: clicking any data point jumps to the selected day view